VinceWasHere/Random-Skins/README.md

 # Random-Skins
+I'll be making sum random skins for any characters in RoR.

+FYI:
-I'll be making sum random skins for any characters in RoR, I'm new to Blender and Unity so, do not expect crazy stuff.
+I'm new to Blender and Unity so, do not expect crazy stuff.
+Hope you enjoy my hard work :)